emily1618/Data-Portfolio/CHEATSHEET/README.md

 - The algorithm can be used to solve both classification and regression problem
 - The advantage of nearest-neighbor classification is its simplicity.
 There are only two choices a user must make: (1) the number of neighbors, k, and (2) the distance metric to be used.
 Common choices of distance metrics include Euclidean distance and city-block Manhattan distance.
 - K-NN is a lazy learner because it doesn't learn a discriminative function from the training data but “memorizes” the training dataset instead.
 - KNN works well with smaller datasets because it is a lazy learner.
 It needs to store all the data and then make a decision only at run time.
 So if the dataset is large, there will be a lot of processing which may adversely impact the performance of the algorithm.
-Each input variable can be considered a dimension of a p-dimensional input space.
+Each input variable can be considered a dimension of p-dimensional input space.
 In high dimensions, points that may be similar may have very large distances.
 - It is advised to use the KNN algorithm for multiclass classification if the number of samples of the data is less than 50,000.
 - How we choose k: parameter tuning.
 Improve accuracy.
 We can use the square root of n (number of samples) or choose an odd value of k.
 - Sample: https://www.youtube.com/watch?v=4HKqjENq9OU